 Problem We Are Trying To Solve

-When individuals thrive, so do families, small businesses and the economies
+When individuals thrive, so do families, small businesses and economies

 In view of important connections with growth and stability, there is a growing interest from financial sector authorities, regulators, supervisors, governments, financial institutions, employers and innovators in understanding and advancing financial health and resilience at the household and macro levels.